va-big-data-genomics/va-big-data-genomics.github.io/_posts/2024-11-08-Ambiguity-in-Gnomad-BigQuery-data.markdown

 Table 1.
 Comparison of variant counts between MVP Release 2 and gnomAD v3, including updated results.

-I am currently in the process of generating this updated information, taking allele counts into consideration.
-I will update this post when these tests have been completed.
+The number of shared variants will undoubtedly decrease when factoring out singletons, resulting in even less of a change.
+Tests using allele counts are currently being conducted, and I will update this post when these tests have been completed.

 ![Scatterplot of shared variants by chromosomes](/assets/jsarro_blog_figs/Variant_comparison_Gnomad_v3_with_Hail.png) Figure 1.
 Reprocessed scatterplot of shared variant counts between MVP Release 2 and gnomAD v3, generated using Hail and stratified by chromosome.